 Getting Started

-Setting up DMARC takes about 5 minutes:
+Setting up DMARC takes about 5 minutes.
+Here’s the path:

 Ready to protect your domain?